Skip to content

 Al Ula and Hegra

-Al Ula is one of the most captivating places to visit in Saudi Arabia, home to striking rock formations like the 52-meter-tall Elephant Rock and a history that stretches back thousands of years.
-At its heart lies Hegra, or Madain Salih, the Kingdom’s first UNESCO World Heritage Site.
+Al Ula is one of the most captivating places to visit in Saudi, home to striking rock formations like the 52-meter-tall Elephant Rock and a history that stretches back thousands of years.
+At its heart lies Hegra, or Madain Salih, the country’s first UNESCO World Heritage Site.
 Here, more than 110 tombs were carved into cliffs over two millennia ago by the Nabataeans, offering insight into a civilization that thrived in the desert.
 These two sites should be a centerpiece of any Saudi Arabia travel guide.

 Al Masmak Palace